 - “If I can’t make my business work, I have to return to my hometown with nothing.”

-I’m not sure if this is a tip or only information to overcome overthinking, and I’m not wishing for anyone to be uncomfortable.
+I’m not sure if this really is a tip to overcome overthinking, and I’m not wishing for anyone to be uncomfortable.
 But this can serve as a guide on what motivates INFP to work and not settle on analysis-paralysis.

 Sometimes, taking a step back is a good way to beat overthinking and even other concerns we have in life.
 Knowing how you tick prompts you to act according to how you function.